sfayn2/sfayn_gqlserver/README.md

 To keep local snapshots consistent

 - Emit Webhook events from your upstream systems whenever relevant data changes and trigger OMS snapshot sync APIs by calling our webhook endpoints, which handle the updates internally.
-    - for ProductUpdatedEvent, send event to
-    - for VendorUpdatedEvent, send event to
-    - for VendorOfferUpdatedEvent, send event to
-    - for VendorShippingOptionUpdatedEvent, send event to

     > CustomerDetailsSnapshot and CustomerAddressesSnapshot can be synced from (Optional):
         - Manual frontend sync during checkoutItems or changeDestination

-    > Ask us to setup webhook support for your signature format.
-A shared secret will be issued for secure integration
+    > Ask us to setup webhook support for your signature calculation method.
+Also shared secret will be issued for secure integration

 ## Installation
 ```